collective/minimalplone4/README.txt

 * Or if you want to use the ZEO configuration:
 $ ./bin/buildout -c zeo.cfg

+In any case you will be asked for an administrative username and password.

 * Fire up Zope and maybe the ZEO Server
 $ ./bin/zeoserver start
 $ ./bin/instance start